two women creating an llc

 What LLC forms are required to start a limited liability company?

 Articles of Organization, sometimes also called a Certificate of Organization, must be prepared and filed with the state.
-Filing fees along with any applicable initial franchise taxes or other initial fees must also be paid.
+Filing fees and any applicable initial franchise taxes or other initial fees must also be paid.
 If your LLC is formed through BizFilings, all you need to do is complete our simple LLC forms and we will do the rest.
 We will prepare and file your Articles of Organization and LLC forms and pay the initial filing fees on your behalf.

 Who can form an LLC?